numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

 **Additional note: 3x3 Matrix with rank 2 VS 2x3 Matrix with rank 2**

-- 3x3 Matrix with rank 2:
+- 3x3 Matrix with rank 2: "Dimensional constraint"
-  - 3×3 Matrix maps 3D space to 3D space (same dimensional space):
+  - 3×3 Matrix maps 3D space to 3D space (same dimensional space), but rank = 2:
-    - When rank = 2, it squishes the full 3D input onto a 2D plane embedded in 3D
+    - The full 3D input is squished onto a 2D plane embedded in 3D
-    - Output lives in 3D but is constrained to a 2D plane (like a sheet of paper floating in a room)
+    - The output still lives in 3D, but is constrained to a 2D plane (like a sheet of paper floating in a room)
+    - So output lives in lower-dimensional subspace of the same ambient space
-    - Analogy: Taking a 3D sculpture and squishing it against a wall in a 3D room.
-The flattened result is still "in the room" (3D), just stuck to a 2D surface
+    - Analogy: Squishing a 3D sculpture into the flat 2D table surface.
+The flattened result is still in the 3D room, just stuck to a 2D surface within it.
+We can still describe the position of the flattened sculpture with (x, y, z) coordinates.
+One of the coordinates will now be constrained (z representing height will be constant along the entire flat surface of the table), but it's still a 3D description
+    - For linear transformations specifically, the output must be a subspace, which means it must pass through the origin.
+So a more helpful analogy would be to think of the 3D sculpture being squished on the floor, with the z-coordinate that represents height becoming 0
+    - Each point of the sculpture represents a possible output vector; the entire flattened sculpture shows the 2D subspace of all possible outputs
-    - Null space is a line through origin, WITHIN the 3D input/output space (shared by both) and perpendicular to the output plane
+    - The null space is a line through origin, within the 3D input and 3D output space, and perpendicular to the 2D output plane
+        - Row space (2D) = the directions in the input space that will produce non-zero output after the transformation (when 3D sculpture is standing on the floor, row space is the floor)
+        - Null space (1D) = "What will collapse to zero" (when 3D sculpture is standing on the floor, null space is a vertical pole through the sculpture)
+        - Row space ⊕ null space = entire 3D input
+        - Column space (2D) = All possible outputs where things can land" (after we flattened the sculpture on the floor, column space is where the sculpture landed)
+        - Left null space (1D) = "Directions never reached - empty space outside of plane" (after we flattened the sculpture on the floor, left null space is the space not touched)
+        - Column space ⊕ Left null space = the entire 3D output
-    - So 3×3 matrix with rank 2:
+    - A 3×3 matrix with rank 2:
         - Input: vector [x, y, z] in 3D
-        - Output: vector [x+z, y, 0] in 3D (on the 2D xy-plane within 3D space)
+        - Output: constrained to a 2D plane through the origin within 3D space
+        - Example: Output can be [x+z, y, 0] - still has 3 components, third is always 0
-        - The output has 3 components, third is always 0: [1 0 1] [0 1 0] [0 0 0]
+        - The matrix for this example would be: [1 0 1] [0 1 0] [0 0 0]

-- 2x3 Matrix with rank 2:
+- 2x3 Matrix with rank 2: "Dimensional reduction"
-    - 2×3 Matrix maps 3D space to 2D space (different dimensional space):
+    - 2×3 Matrix maps 3D space to 2D space, so output lives in a different, genuinely lower dimensional space
-    - The output lives in flat 2D world, not a plane embedded in 3D
+    - The output lives in 2D entirely (an actual flatland, not a plane embedded in 3D).
+No third dimension exists
-    - Even at what is now considered a full rank (rank 2), you're going from 3D down to 2D
+    - Even at what is now considered a full rank (rank 2), we are going from 3D down to 2D
-    - 2×3 with rank 2: Output lives in 2D entirely (like actual flatland - no third dimension exists)
+    - Analogy: Taking a photo of the 3D sculpture.
+The sculpture in the photo is now genuinely 2D - no depth information exists anymore.
+We can only describe positions in the photo with (x, y) coordinates; there's no third coordinate at all.
+Information is lost, not just constrained.
     - Null space is a line in the 3D input space, that collapses to zero in the 2D output space
-    - Analogy: Taking a 3D sculpture and projecting its shadow onto a piece of paper.
-The shadow exists in actual 2D space 2D, not as a plane in 3D
+        - Row space: 2D (the 2 independent rows span a 2D plane in 3D input)
+        - Null space: 1D (one direction will collapse to zero)
+        - Row space ⊕ Null space = 3D input
+        - Column space: 2D (full rank means it spans the entire 2D output)
+        - Left null space: 0D
+        - Column space ⊕ Left null space (0) = 2D output
     - 2x3 matrix with rank 2:
         - Input: vector [x, y, z] in 3D
         - Output: vector [x+z, y] in 2D (just 2 components, living in flat 2D)